 Students are admitted or denied admission on the following basis:

 - Regular standing – an undergraduate grade point average of 2.75 or higher and a Miller Analogies or Graduate Record Examination test score; or, an undergraduate grade point average lower than 2.75 with a qualifying score on the Miller Analogies Test or Graduate Record Examination.

 - Conditional standing – those students who have applied for admission who have been allowed temporary registration (up to nine hours) as a special graduate student while their credentials are being evaluated and eligibility for admission is being established.
 It is expected that students in this classification will become students in regular standing when their applications are processed and approved.
 (Financial aid is not available without full admission in regular standing.)

 - Denial of admission – failure to meet the requirements listed above or such other reasons considered valid by the Graduate Education Council in individual cases.

-Students in good standing in a recognized graduate school who wish to take graduate courses at Drury University must submit a letter from the institution where the degree work is being taken authorizing the student to register for a particular course or courses.
 There are no application deadlines, but due to limited enrollment, applicants are encouraged to apply as soon as possible for the coming semester or summer term.
 Normally, students enter the Master in Education programs in the fall semester (August), but they may enter in the spring semester (January) or summer (June) as well.
+Related Links: